Ophthalmologist + Refractive Surgeon

 All along the way, we’ll communicate clearly and honestly about the procedural options and risks and answer any questions you have.
 Our goal is to help you be as prepared and comfortable as possible throughout your experience.

 We’d like you to leave your contacts out prior to your treatment.
-Please leave them out at least three days for soft contacts, one week for soft toric (astigmatism correcting contact lenses), and three weeks for gas permeable lenses (RGP).
+Please leave them out at least three days for soft contacts and soft toric lenses (astigmatism correcting contact lenses), and three weeks for gas permeable lenses (RGP).

 Please carefully read through the entirety of this literature and informed consent and note any questions.
 If you are 40 or older, pay special attention to the section on presbyopia/monovision.
 Monovision is often misunderstood, but we’re happy to explain and demonstrate it to you.
 We will have you sign a copy of the informed consent in our office prior to the procedure.